frankdean/trip-server/README.md

 # TRIP - Trip Recording and Itinerary Planner

+## AngularJS Support

+This web application uses the [AngularJS][] framework, support for which, officially ended as of January 2022.

+Converting the application to Angular appears to be a substantial piece of work.

+I have spent a not inconsiderable amount of time and effort maintaining the application, not least due to a frequent need to upgrade dependant packages, due to security vulnerabilities, forced upgrades etc.

+Considering these factors, coupled with the question of how long the newer Angular may be supported for, I am considering re-writing the application in another language (most likely C++ running on Unix/Linux/macOS, with fundamentally the same PostgreSQL database), with minimal dependencies, but this will also take some time, if I go ahead at all.

+In the mean time, I'm not in a position to handle any security vulnerabilities reported in AngularJS.
+Consequently, consider using one of the commercial services that offer similar functionality.
+Indeed, I may do so myself.

 ## Introduction

 TRIP is a JavaScript web-based application supporting trip recording and